The Transat CIC Started Yesterday: Alberto Bona and the Class40 IBSA in Fourth Position After 24 Hours of Navigation

-A spectacular start, on Sunday, April 28 at 1:30 pm for the transoceanic regatta Transat CIC, one of the most demanding tests for solo sailors, who are called to face very tough conditions on their way to New York after over 3,000 miles of navigation, starting from Lorient, Brittany (France).
+It was a spectacular start, on Sunday, April 28, at 1:30 p.m. for the transoceanic regatta Transat CIC, one of the most demanding tests for solo sailors, who are called to face very tough conditions on their way to New York after over 3,000 miles of navigation, starting from Lorient, Brittany (France).

-After about ten miles of navigation, the first tack took the skippers towards the North West, en route to the bay in front of Concarneau; in this phase Alberto gained a good position within the fleet, positioning himself to windward and increasing speed.
-After leaving the Glénan archipelago an area very complicated to navigate due to the currents on the left, the teams manoeuvred again opposite Concarneau, before leaving the influence of the mainland South of Brest and heading for the open sea.
-After about eight hours of navigation, it was therefore time to say goodbye to the Breton coast and turn the bow in the direction of the South of Ireland, in search of the first low to address, and from which to gain sustained winds even up to 35 knots and therefore greater speed.
+After about 10 miles of navigation, the first tack took the skippers toward the northwest, en route to the bay in front of Concarneau; in this phase Alberto gained a good position within the fleet, positioning himself to windward and increasing speed.
+After leaving the Glénan archipelago an area very complicated to navigate due to the currents on the left, the teams maneuvered again opposite Concarneau, before leaving the influence of the mainland south of Brest and heading for the open sea.
+After about eight hours of navigation, it was therefore time to say goodbye to the Breton coast and turn the bow in the direction of the south of Ireland, in search of the first low to address, and from which to gain sustained winds even up to 35 knots and therefore greater speed.

-"It will be a balanced and very tough regatta," had declared Alberto shortly before the start.
-"The difficulty of sailing at high latitudes has in fact selected the skippers: those taking part in this regatta are very expert, have a perfectly prepared Class40 and are aiming for victory.
-There are thirteen of us, and at least nine have an equal chance of climbing to the top step of the podium, which makes this regatta both challenging due to the weather conditions and exciting from a sporting perspective.
-The best a solitary navigator could wish for.
+"It will be a balanced and very tough regatta," Alberto declared shortly before the start.
+"The difficulty of sailing at high latitudes has in fact selected the skippers: Those taking part in this regatta are very expert, have a perfectly prepared Class40 and aiming for victory.
+There are 13 of us, and at least nine have an equal chance of climbing to the top step of the podium, which makes this regatta both challenging due to the weather conditions and exciting from a sporting perspective.
+The best a solitary navigator could wish for."

-Giorgio Pisani, Vice President IBSA Group and leader of the project Sailing into the Future.Together,also attended the start of the regatta, on Sunday, April 28: "It's always a great emotion to see the Class40 IBSA setting sail," he stated.
-"Our skipper Alberto Bona has included in the third year of our project the most complex and demanding regatta, as can also be seen from the small number of participants in Class40: the best thirteen.
+Giorgio Pisani, Vice President IBSA Group and leader of the project Sailing into the Future.Together,also attended Sunday's start of the regatta.
+"It's always a great emotion to see the Class40 IBSA setting sail," he stated.
+"Our skipper, Alberto Bona, has included in the third year of our project the most complex and demanding regatta, as can also be seen from the small number of participants in Class40: the best 13.
 I believe that there are all the conditions for experiencing another wonderful adventure together, one that will require courage and commitment.
-Arriving in New York is certainly symbolic, the right finish line for the most difficult regatta.
+Arriving in New York is certainly symbolic, the right finish line for the most difficult regatta."

 THE PROJECT: The three-year project Sailing into the Future.
 Together was launched in January 2022.
 The partnership between IBSA and skipper Alberto Bona was born on common bases and values, ??and aims to use sailing as a corporate communication vehicle towards the market and the nautical world.
 Ingenuity, courage, innovation, responsibility are elements that unites IBSA and Alberto, and the oceanic challenge, in addition to the sporting competition, also metaphorically represents the company's history, philosophy and vision, which are always oriented towards and are part of a path that brings IBSA increasingly closer to the topic of environmental and social sustainability, with a particular focus on inclusive sailing projects for people with disabilities.
 In November 2022, the Route du Rhum was the first sporting stage of the project Sailing into the Future.
 Together.
 In 2023, Bona and the Class40 IBSA participated in six regattas, including the Rolex Fastnet Race and the Transat Jacques Vabre.
 With two victories and three podiums, the record for the highest number of miles covered in 24 hours and over 15,000 miles sailed, Bona won first place overall in the Class40 International Championship.
 In 2024, between April and July, he will face two of the toughest transatlantic races on the international scene: the Transat CIC from Lorient (France) to New York and theQuebec Saint-Malo (from Canada to France).